 If the access to the invitation system is granted it has to be enabled in the tab 'PUBLISH' - 'Email' by clicking on the button 'enable 1KA email invitation system'.
-Tab 'PUBLISH' - 'Email - Settings' - Settings opens where general settings of invitations and settings of email server can be changed.
+Tab 'PUBLISH' - 'Email - Settings' - Settings opens where general settings of invitations and settings of the email server can be changed.

 In the left column 'General invitations settings' of invitations can be changed.
 Here you can specify if you want to send individualized invitations that enable tracking of respondents.
 Here you can also specify in which way you want to send invitations: Email or Letter, SMS, other.
-You can also specify if respondents are given a code for accessing survey that is inserted by respondents before starting answering to a questionnaire or if that code is inserted automatically into survey URL.
-Among basic setting you can determine to grant access to the survey without individualized invitation (code).
+You can also specify if respondents are given a code for accessing a survey that is inserted by respondents before starting answering to a questionnaire or if that code is inserted automatically into the survey URL.
+Among the basic settings, you can determine to grant access to the survey without individualized invitation (code).
 Access without code can be granted to the author or to everyone.

 Within 'PUBLISH' - 'Email' sub-tab, sending invitations takes place in the following steps:

-- You enter email addresses or other identifiers (name, surname) in the 'Add' tab (you can also add other variables, if needed).
+- You enter email addresses or other identifiers (name, surname) in the 'Add' tab (you can also add other variables if needed).

 - The added addresses are then displayed in the tab 'View/Edit', where a special code to access the survey is assigned to each address.
 When sending invitations by mail or SMS added respondents and codes can be exported in Excel format.

-- You can adjust the invitation if desired in the 'Email message' tab, and load the desired variables that will appear in the invitation sent to the recipient.
+- You can adjust the invitation if desired in the 'Email message' tab and load the desired variables that will appear in the invitation sent to the recipient.
 Invitations sent by mail or SMS can also be documented.

 - You complete the process of sending invitations in the 'Send' tab, where you can refine the process according to the status of respondents.
 This means that you can send an invitation to everyone, or, for example, only to those who are did not respond to the first invitation.
-Other possible criteria when sending invitations is the status of the survey, for example 5 – partially completed, 3 – entered intro, etc. Sending through other channels can also be documented here
+Other possible criteria when sending invitations is the status of the survey, for example, 5 – partially completed, 3 – entered intro, etc. Sending through other channels can also be documented here